1ycx/WuxiaWorld/README.md

 3. Open The Script With A Text Editor And Read The Details Inside.

+4. In Case The Script Was Not Updated According To The Changes In Website, You Might Refer The [**BeautifulSoup Docs**](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) To Make Changes Accordingly.

 4. To Run, Open Terminal/CMD, Navigate To The Unzip Location And Type :
   `python3 Code.py`